We had to dive deep to bring you the following Information on Pearls...

-2. Ancient pearls recovered from archaeological sites or preserved in historic collections.
+2. Ancient Pearls recovered from archaeological sites or preserved in historic collections.
 Although pearls do slowly deteriorate under extreme environmental conditions, more little pearls have survived than what we have been led to believe.

-In the masterpiece, "The Girl with the Pearl Earring" by seventeenth-century Dutch master, Johannes Vermeer, the precise realism of a natural pearl is captured.
+In the masterpiece, "The Girl with the Pearl Earring" by the seventeenth-century Dutch master, Johannes Vermeer, the precise realism of a natural pearl is captured.

-Classical authors wrote information on marine pearls of the Persian Gulf and India.
+Classical authors wrote information on Marine Pearls of the Persian Gulf and India.